General Donatien Marie Joseph de Vimeur de Rochambeau

 Arc de Triomphe: ROCHAMBEAU on the east pillar

-The son of Marshal Rochambeau who commanded the French army during the American Revolutionary War, Donatien-Marie-Joseph de Vimeur de Rochambeau followed in his father's footsteps and joined the army.
+The son of Marshal Rochambeau who commanded the French army during the American Revolutionary War, Donatien Marie Joseph de Vimeur de Rochambeau followed in his father's footsteps and joined the army.
 In 1769 he was named a lieutenant in the artillery and in 1773 he received a promotion to capitaine.
 After some service with the dragoons and infantry, in 1779 Rochambeau was promoted to colonel and he married the sister of General d'Harville.
 The following year he left France with his father to support the American Revolution with French troops.
-During the course of that campaign, Rochambeau served at the Siege of Yorktown in 1781, commanding a battalion of grenadiers and leading them in taking the redoubt and camp of Pigeons Hill.
+During the course of that campaign, Rochambeau served at the siege of Yorktown in 1781, commanding a battalion of grenadiers and leading them in taking the redoubt and camp of Pigeons Hill.
 After the successful conclusion of the siege, he and his father returned to France having helped the Americans achieve independence.

-Rochambeau was first sent by the English to Philadelphia and he was finally exchanged as a prisoner of war and allowed to return to France in December of 1795.
+Rochambeau was first sent by the British to Philadelphia and he was finally exchanged as a prisoner of war and allowed to return to France in December of 1795.
 Back in France for less than a month, he was next ordered to command the troops sent to Saint-Domingue to occupy the part of the island given up by Spain.
-Rochambeau arrived at Cap Français in May of 1796, but only a few months later he was relieved and sent back to France.
-Unfortunately for him, his ship was intercepted by the English and he was again taken prisoner.
-More than a year later Rochambeau was finally exchanged again and he returned to France, only to be thrown into prison by the Directory for eight days.
-After he was released, he was not given any commands.
+Rochambeau arrived at Cap Français in May of 1796, but only a few months later he was relieved by Sonthonax and sent back to France.
+However, his ship was intercepted by the British and he was again taken prisoner.
+More than a year later Rochambeau was finally exchanged and he returned to France, only to be thrown into prison by the Directory for eight days.
+After he was released, he was not given any commands until after Napoleon took power with the coup d'état of 18 Brumaire.
+In January of 1800 Rochambeau was reintegrated into the army as a général de division in the Army of Italy, and that spring he served under Suchet and fought at the defense of the bridge on the Var.

 In December of 1811 Rochambeau was finally exchanged and allowed to return to France.
-Once back in France, he was put on non-activity until January of 1813 after the disastrous campaign against Russia.
-Rochambeau took command of a division that became the 19th Infantry Division and served as part of Lauriston's V Corps.
+However, he was put on non-activity until January of 1813.
+At that time Rochambeau took command of a division that became the 19th Infantry Division and he served as part of Lauriston's V Corps.
 That April he and his men served at Mockern, and then in May he fought at Eichberg where he was wounded before then serving at Bautzen.
-That June Rochambeau's contributions were recognized when he was named a Baron of the Empire.
+That June Rochambeau was named a Baron of the Empire.
 He continued to serve during the campaign, winning at Siebenecken and then fighting at Goldberg in August.
 In September he received another award, this time being named an Officer of the Legion of Honor.
 That October Rochambeau led his men into action at the Battle of Leipzig where he was mortally wounded near the village of Probstheyda.
 Taken to the hospital, he died two days later.

 Bibliography